dowendg/dowendg/README.md

 I am also taking various courses on coursea for extra knowledge and more education on my fosued trade.

-Visit my Information Technology Portfolio at []
+Visit my Information Technology Portfolio at [Information Tech Portfolio](https://github.com/otdobson/otdobson/blob/main/itportfolio.pdf)

 NOTE https://github.com/otdobson is my old account, it was taken over.